Research Assistant (Special Projects)

 - Able to manage his/her time well and meet tight deadlines;

-- Have an interest in Singapore public policy issues and politics;
+- Have an interest in Singapore public policy issues and politics; and

 - Ideally, have some experience in journalism and/or digital media (a plus, not a requirement)

-Please apply with the following document
+Please apply with the following documents

 - One-page cover letter (with a brief statement of relevant research experience)

 Your cover letter should include details such as your highest qualifications, last drawn salary, expected salary, and reasons for leaving your last/current position.

 (We thank all applicants for their interest; however, only shortlisted candidates will be contacted for an interview.)